OLU96/Void-functions/README.md

-# Void-functions, a void function application that acepts a pair of integers and prints out the larger of the two.
-Implements knowledge of arguments, if else control statement and function calling.
+# Void-functions, a void function application that accepts a pair of integers and prints out the larger of the two.
+Implements knowledge of arguments, if-else control statement and function calling.